Blue Home, Nth Island, NZ, 2012

 Image courtesy of the artist and Darren Knight Gallery, Sydney

 Now Sydney-based, Noel McKenna was born and raised in Brisbane in the 1960s and recalls a childhood spent in the suburbs in the era before front doors were locked, dogs were muzzled and concerns for OH&S prevented kids from climbing trees and play equipment.
 He initially undertook studies in architecture at the University of Queensland in 1974 and transferred to the art department of the Queensland College of Art a year later.
 In 1981 he moved to Sydney to study at the Alexander Mackie College.
-He works across painting, drawing, printmaking, ceramics and sculpture, creating offbeat visions of everyday Australia.
+McKenna has worked for over three decades with a broad range of materials across painting, drawing, printmaking, ceramics and sculpture.